Learn how we use evidence-based behaviour change campaigns to improve and save lives in low-income countries.

 We received funding from the Waterloo Foundation to produce four short live-action films, which aim to combat COVID-19 vaccine hesitancy and misinformation in Southern Africa.
-The films were shot in Mozambique and then produced in other languages and provided at no cost to the Mozambican government for broadcast on TV and social media.
+The films were shot in Mozambique and then distributed in Mozambique and Zambia.

 Mozambique and Zambia